yiwei72/stock_trading_sim/README.md

 5. Under **Choose source**, select **Local directory** and put in where you cloned the repo.
 6. Continue to the end & **wait** for the environment to finish preparation.
 7. Open "127.0.0.1" on your browser and do your test/checking.
-8. Under "Dev Environments", **Stop** the running env. **DO NOT DELETE**.
+8. Under "Dev Environments", **Stop** the running env. **Delete** the running dev.
 9. Modify your code.
-10. After the code is modified, **Start** the running env.
-11. back to step 7.
+10. After the code is modified, go back to step 3.

 ### Linux:
 1. use `cd` command to go into the repo directory.
-2. run `docker-compile up`.
+2. run `docker-compose up`.
 The docker containers will keep running in the terminal.
 It does not stop.
 3. Open "127.0.0.1" on your browser and do your test/checking.
 Modify your code.
 4. In the running terminal from step 2, use **ctrl+c** to end the docker container process.
 5. back to step 2